jmanero/watcher/README.md

 ###Events
 Events emit a WatchEvent object
-* watching: Emitted whan a new file or folder is added to the watch list
+* watching: Emitted when a new file or folder is added to the watch list
 * create: Emitted when a new file is detected in the watched tree
 * change: Emitted when a file in the watch list is changed
 * delete: emitted when a file or folder is deleted from the watched tree